deztonz/SOONNinja/README.md

 ---

-Enjoy slicing through blocks and mastering the art of the SOON Ninja!
+Enjoy slicing through soon and mastering the art of the SOON Ninja!
 Can you achieve the highest score and become the ultimate ninja?

-## **Screenshots 📸**
+## for contribute
+By Yoiiz

 ![image](../../assets/images/Block_Ninja.png)